Demon Hunter (band): 2000s

-In 2005, Demon Hunter went back to The Compound in Seattle, Washington to record their third studio album, entitled The Triptych.
+In 2005, Demon Hunter went back to The Compound in Seattle, Washington to record their third studio album, The Triptych.
 The word "triptych" centers around the concept of three, as it was the band's third album.
-Included on the album is a cover of Prong's song "Snap Your Fingers, Snap Your Neck".
+The album includes a cover of Prong's "Snap Your Fingers, Snap Your Neck".
 This album debuted Watts as Sprinkle's permanent replacement on drums (Jesse having joined Dead Poetic) as well as the addition of Ethan Luck as lead guitarist and backing vocalist, replacing Kris McCaddon.
-The Triptych was even bigger than Summer of Darkness, selling more than twice as many records on its first week of release than Summer of Darkness had.
+The Triptych sold more than twice as many records on its first week of release as Summer of Darkness had.
 "Undying" was the band's first single from this album, and was also made into a music video directed by Chris Sims.

 Demon Hunter's only 2006 tour took place over the summer with Zao, Becoming the Archetype, August Burns Red, and Spoken.
 The band shot a video for "One Thousand Apologies" after the tour was over, with director Darren Doane at the helm.
 The Triptych was re-released on October 31, 2006, with a DVD accompanying the album, and four extra songs added to the original album.

 The hard rock and heavy metal based magazine, Revolver, published a cover story on Christian metal in December 2006, featuring what the magazine called "The Holy Alliance": Spencer Chamberlain from Underoath, Ryan Clark from Demon Hunter, Tim Lambesis from As I Lay Dying, and Cory Brandan Putman from Norma Jean.

 Demon Hunter entered the studio in June 2007 to record their fourth full-length album, Storm the Gates of Hell, which was released on November 6, 2007.
 Solid State released three versions of the album with various bonuses.
 "Fading Away" was the album's first single and music video.
 In spite of the bands secular popularity, they continued to support the underground Christian metal scene by appearing on obscure radio programs such as The Full Armor of God Broadcast in January 2008.
 On March 13, 2008, "Carry Me Down" debuted on Headbangers Balls website as the album's second music video, and made its television premiere on March 15 on the same show.